amrmosho/my_gallery/README.md

 # CS50-Final-Project

-This is the Final Project of the CS50 online course series "My gallery" it's photosharing site Allows users to upload photos and share with other.
+This is the Final Project of the CS50 online course series "My gallery" is a photosharing site that allows users to upload photos and share with others.

 My Gallery lets users do the following:

-- Create account then login in they area from website.
+- Create account and login in to the website.
-- Edit his frofile anytime he needs.
+- Edit his profile anytime he needs.
-- Upload photos to share with other.
+- Upload photos to share with others.
 - Explore other images uploaded from other users.
-- Make like to likes photo.
+- Like pictures.
-- Follow anther users to Follow up the latest photos.
+- Follow other users to Follow their latest photos.
 - Search for specific photos.

 |                     Login                     |                       Pages                       |